Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Colts stats and trends

-- This season, the Colts won ATS in their only game as an underdog of 7 points or more.
+- This year, the Colts won ATS in their only game as an underdog of 7 points or more.

-- Indianapolis' games this year have eclipsed the over/under six times in 10 opportunities (60%).
+- Indianapolis' games this season have hit the over six times in 10 opportunities (60%).

-- When Indianapolis scores more than 15.0 points, it is 6-4 against the spread and 5-5 overall.
+- Indianapolis is 6-4 against the spread and 5-5 overall in games when it records more than 15.0 points.

-- Indianapolis is 6-3 against the spread and 5-4 overall when the team churns out more than 274.1 yards.
+- When Indianapolis picks up more than 274.1 yards, the team is 6-3 against the spread and 5-4 overall.

 - The Colts have 10 giveaways this season, while the Bills have 24 takeaways.